Check out these delicious Dutch cheeses made right here in BC!

 Edam, also named after a town in North Holland, is a semi-soft cheese traditionally wrapped in red wax.
 A younger Edam is smooth, sweet, and has a nutty flavour.
 As it ages, the taste intensifies and its texture hardens.
 Easily sliced and melted, this cheese is a good choice for sandwiches, fondues, soups and sauces.
 Pairs deliciously with Syrah or Riesling.
 Made in BC by The Village Cheese Company.

 Gouda is named after the southwestern city of Gouda in the Netherlands.
-This semi-firm cheese has a creamy, buttery texture made from pasteurised cow’s milk (note some cheese artisans may choose to use raw cow’s milk).
+This semi-firm cheese has a creamy, buttery texture made from pasteurized cow’s milk (note some cheese artisans may choose to use raw cow’s milk).
 Ranging from mild to aged to extra aged, Gouda’s various flavours and textures differ (as it ages the cheese flavour intensifies and textures harden) as some are blended with flavours such as garlic, cumin, or smoked; to name a few.
 Young Gouda may be paired with beer while medium Goudas taste great with a fruity white such as Riesling or Pinot Gris.
 Aged Goudas flavours are already intense but is further deepened with a Merlot or Shiraz.
-Made in BC by Golden Ears Cheese Crafters, The Village Cheese Company, Grass Root Dairies, and Triple Island Farms.
+Made in BC by Golden Ears Cheese Crafters, The Village Cheese Company, Creekside Cheese + Creamery and Triple Island Farms.

-Maasdammer, or Maasdam in English, is a raw milk cheese also known as a Dutch Swiss style cheese.
+Maasdammer, or Maasdam in English, is a raw milk cheese also known as Dutch Swiss-style cheese.
 Its flavour is described as mild, sweet, buttery, and nutty with a fruity finish.
 A melting cheese, use Maasdammer in casseroles, soups, or fondues.
 It’s also perfect for sandwiches or paired with White Zinfandel, Lager, Pale Ale, Gewurztraminer, Chardonnay, Merlot, Sauvignon Blanc and Chianti.
-Made in BC by Grass Root Dairies.
+Made in BC by Triple Island Farms and Grass Root Dairies.

 What’s the difference between pasteurized and unpasteurized milk cheeses?